 This bill amends Minnesota Statutes 2024, section 120B.123, subdivision 5, to modify the professional development requirements for the implementation of the Read Act.
-It mandates that school districts provide training from a menu of approved evidence-based programs to various educators, including reading intervention teachers, classroom teachers for grades K-3, special education teachers, and others, by July 1, 2026.
+It mandates that school districts provide training from a menu of approved evidence-based training programs to various educators, including reading intervention teachers, classroom teachers for grades K-3, special education teachers, and others, by July 1, 2026.
 Additionally, teachers providing reading instruction to students in grades 4-12 and those in state-approved alternative programs must receive training by July 1, 2027.
 The commissioner of education is authorized to grant extensions to these deadlines, and training conducted by certified facilitators can fulfill the professional development requirements.

 Statutes affected: